Hemanth0250/CRUD-using-Django-HTML-CSS-JS/README.md

 the project is in backend folder
-Execution video is also attached
+Execution video is also attached  in CRUD.project.mkv